SisterVersio/Taskbar-Separators/README.md

 Icons can be changed by creating your own shortcuts with your chosen icon file.

 Each file is just essentially a blank program that immediately closes, not meant to be run, but if you accidentally click them you shouldn't have to close any windows.
-You can build them from code yourself if it makes you feel safer. (doNothing.cpp)